 Here are a few things I do when investigating a new business partner:

 - I review their site and FAQ.
-If the site is brochureware and shallow that draws concern for me.
-There is no reason to not have every bit of information a potential customer may want front and center on a Website!
+If the site is brochureware (a handful of pages with generic blah-blah-blah) that draws concern for me.
+There is no reason to not have every bit of information a potential customer may want front and center on a website!

-- Before I make the final decision, if possible, I talk to them on the phone to get a feel for their genuineness and personality.
+- Before I make the final decision, if possible, I talk to them on the phone to get a feel for their genuineness and personality and support levels.

-- I look up their domain name at a domain registrar WHOIS lookup (look for the WHOIS usually at the bottom of the page of every domain registrar) to see how long they have owned their domain — which is a good indication of how long they have been in business.
+- I look up their domain name at a WHOIS lookup to see how long they have owned their domain.
+This is a good indication of how long they have been in business.

 - I search for the company name to see what is out there.